-Multiple sclerosis (MS) is a chronic autoimmune condition.
-It occurs when the body starts to attack itself.
-Current medications and treatments are focused on the relapsing types of MS and not on primary-progressive MS (PPMS).
-Clinical trials are constantly being held to help better understand PPMS and to find new, effective treatments.
+Most current medications and treatments are focused on relapsing MS and not on primary progressive MS (PPMS).
+However, clinical trials are constantly being held to help better understand PPMS and to find new, effective treatments.

 The four main types of MS are: